vegasbrianc/prometheus/README.md

 ## Mac Users
 The node-exporter does not run the same as Mac and Linux.
 Node-Exporter is not designed to run on Mac and in fact cannot collect metrics from the Mac OS due to the differences between Mac and Linux OS's.
 I recommend you comment out the node-exporter section in the `docker-compose.yml` file and instead just use the cAdvisor.

-# Intesting Projects that use this Repo
+# Interesting Projects that use this Repo
 Several projects utilize this Prometheus stack.
 Here's the list of projects:

 * [Docker Pulls](https://github.com/vegasbrianc/docker-pulls) - Visualize Docker-Hub pull statistics with Prometheus